 Cr.
 3. (3-3-0).
-Prerequisite(s): ENGL 3430 w/ B or Higher and either ENGL 3312 or ENGL 3342.
+Prerequisite(s): Grade of "B" or higher in ENGL 3430 and either ENGL 3312 or ENGL 3342.
 Major or Minor in English.
 Min 3.0 GPA, Senior Status.
 Application Required.
 A practical course in which students learn advanced editing techniques by working on actual publishing projects under the guidance of an instructor.